Why the future is digital

 It is easy to overlook making a will or updating it when appropriate (e.g. upon marriage, a close bereavement, or just due to the effluxion of time).
 The admin and hassle of making a will can be an impediment.
-Getting past this block unlocks a large market of potential legacies.
+Getting past this block unlocks a large market of potential gifts in wills.
 Consider what it would be like to be a donor: educate and inform potential donors that the charity wants legacies and how legacies make a difference.
 It might be something that a potential donor wouldn’t even know could be done.
 With the advent of online wills, the process for making a will can become smoother and virtually hassle-free.

 Decisions to leave gifts in wills are very personal.
 Any campaign should be aimed as much as raising awareness as converting interest into immediate actions.
-Many people may not have considered giving a gift in their will so any campaign should make them know that the legacy is needed and give them the tools to make a legacy, and leave people to it.
+Many people may not have considered giving a gift in their will so any campaign should make them know that the gift is needed and give them the tools to make a will, and leave people to it.
 There are ethical reasons to avoid giving too much “help” when generating legacies, and these have been picked up on by the Fundraising Regulator as discussed in a separate post.

 Examples of opportunities to draw attention to legacy giving would be: